gnafit/gna/doc/source/transformations/weightedsum.rst

 Variables
 ^^^^^^^^^

-The transformation depends on :math:`N` variables defined with names starting with `weight_` and ending with relevant array's name.
+The transformation depends on :math:`N` weighting variables :math:`\omega_i` defined with names starting with `weight_` and ending with relevant array's name.

 Outputs
 ^^^^^^^

 1) Weighted sum :math:`S`

 Implementation
 ^^^^^^^^^^^^^^